ethereum-optimism/optimistic-specs/specs/guaranteed_gas_market.md

 require(curr_bought_gas <= SANITY_GAS_LIMIT)
 gas_cost = requested_gas * curr_basefee

-burn(gas_cost) # Via gas or eth.
+burn(gas_cost) # Via gas or ETH.

 pack_and_store(curr_basefee, curr_number, curr_bought_gas)
 ```

-### Rationale for Guaranteed vs Additional Gas

-Need to have this additional gas mechanism to enable gas refunds.
-Guaranteed gas cannot be refunded without opening up a DOS vector.
+TODO: Python pseudo-code

 ### Rationale for burning L1 Gas

-If we burn Eth (or collect it), we need to add the payable selector everywhere.
+If we burn ETH (or collect it), we need to add the payable selector everywhere.
 Adding it everywhere is not feasible and really bad UX.

-## Deposits on L2

-### Guaranteed Gas On L2

-When processing L2 blocks, do the following:

-1. Sum up all guaranteed gas in deposits.
-2. Subtract the guaranteed gas from the gas pool.
-3. Don't later subtract guaranteed gas when processing deposits individually.

-The reason for subtracting out guaranteed gas at the start is to ensure that we have
-enough gas for all deposits in the presence of additional gas.

-### Additional Gas On L2

-Additional gas is only bought given the following conditions:

-- `gasPrice` >= the L2 gas price (however it is set)
-- There is enough `additionalGas` remaining in the gas pool
-- The account has enough balance to cover `gasPrice * additionalGas`

-If `additionalGas` is bought, the `gasLimit` of the transaction is
-`guaranteedGas + additionalGas` else it is `guaranteedGas`

-When the transaction is done, if `gasUsed > guaranteedGas` a refund of
-`(gasLimit - (gasUsed - guaranteedGas)) * gasPrice` is sent to
-`from`.
-It is important to not refund any `guaranteedGas`
+We will have a payable version and offere a discout against the gas burning version.